What does a culture that encourages radical creativity look like? How can organizations foster it?

 We’ve seen that the social environment can make individuals more creative.
 Further work by Amabile and her colleagues examined precisely how creativity happens in organizations.
 They found that people’s perception of their organization as creative and supportive of creativity significantly affects their motivation to engage in behaviours conducive to innovation.

 The researchers have produced models that show how individual and organizational creativity are intertwined.
-According to the dynamic componential model of creativity and innovation in organizations (see Figure 1.2.1. below) based on Amabile’s original theory, the creativity of individuals and teams organically enables innovation within organizations.
+According to the dynamic componential model of creativity and innovation in organizations (see Figure 1.2.1. below) (Amabile, 2016) based on Amabile’s original theory, the creativity of individuals and teams organically enables innovation within organizations.
 Their creativity produces creative ideas that are the seeds of innovations.
 From there on, managerial practices and organizational hierarchy can foster or impede how these seeds grow.
 Organizational support is crucial both for individual and team creativity.

 In the model, the factors that enable creativity at the individual level and that facilitate innovation at the organizational level are similar.
 Both individual and organizational creativity need three components: motivation, basic resources or raw materials, and a set of skills for combining them in new ways.